-GRDS 345 History of Graphic Design

-This course covers the evolution of graphic communication from prehistory through postmodern design and the digital revolution.
-This course provides graphic design students with the knowledge and understanding of the places, people, and events; as well as historical and cultural factors and technological innovations that have influenced the development of graphic design into the practice known today.
-Historical awareness provides a meaningful context for young designers to evolve and contribute in positive ways to the cultures in which they live and work in.
-Prerequisite: FADR 215.
+GRDS 345 History of Graphic Design 3(3,0) This course of covers the evolution of graphic communication from prehistory through postmodern design and the digital revolution.
+This course provides graphic design students with the knowledge and understanding of the places, people, and ev /ents; as well as histori cal and cultural factors and technological innovations that have in fluenced the development of graphic design into the practice known today.
+Historical awareness provides a me eaningful context for young designers to evolve and contribute in positive ways to the cu ultures in which they live and work in.
+Prerequisite : FADR 215.

-GRDS 360 Visual Perception & Infographics

-Visual perception is the ability to interpret information from our surroundings through visible light that reaches the eye.
+GRDS 360 Visual Perception & Infographics 3(3,0) Visual percep tion is the ability to interpret information from our surroundings through visible light the visible light that reaches the eye.
 This course will explore the various theories of visual perception with an emphasis on Gestalt theory and its relation to Graphic Design.
 It will create an understanding of our human visual perception and its limitations.
-Students will also be given projects in which they will apply Gestalt principles and the learned theories.
+Students will also be giver projects in which they will apply Gestalt principles and the learned theories.
 In addition to visual perception theories, students will learn 2 key disciplines in design: Infographics and Wayfinding.
 Prerequisite: GRDS 311.

-GRDS 399 Co-op Training Experience

-Each student must complete 8 weeks of practical training in an area related to his/her field of interest.
-This Co-op work experience is usually fulfilled during the summer semester of the third year into the program.
+GRDS 399 Co-op Training Experience 1(1,0) Each student Each student must complete 8 weeks of practical training in an area related to his/her field of intere st. This Co-op work experience is usually fulfilled during the summer semester of the third year into the program.
 Students are required to submit a formal report, and/or poster, and make a formal presentation about their Co-op experience.
-Prerequisites: ENGL 217 and Senior Standing.
+Prerequisites s: ENGL 217 and Senior Standing.